Moody-san/ansible-galeracluster-deployment/README.md

 # Ansible Galera Cluster Deployment

-This repository hosts Ansible playbooks for deploying a Galera Cluster, which is a high-availability solution for MySQL databases.
-It is designed to simplify the setup Galera Cluster with failover in k8s .
+This repository hosts Ansible playbooks for deploying a Galera Cluster with failover in k8s .

 ## Prerequisites